kaustubh57/docker-commands/README.md

 - `docker run --memory maximul-allowed-memory [IMAGE_NAME]`: Memory limits parameter - `--memory`
 - `docker run --cpu-shares [IMAGE_NAME]`: CPU limits parameter - `--cpu-shares` relative to other containers
 - `docker run --cpu-quota [IMAGE_NAME]`: hard limits. e.g. Container only gets to use 10% of the total CPU, even if 90% of the CPU time is idle
+- `docker run -ti -v /home/docker/example:/shared_folder ubuntu bash`: Host machine's "/home/docker/example" folder can be accessed in the docker container using "/shared_folder" using `-v`
+- `docker run -ti --volumes-from [CONTAINER_NAME] ubuntu bash`: New container will share folder from another container
 - `docker rmi [IMAGE_ID]`: Remove image by id
 - `docker rmi [IMAGE_NAME]:[TAG_NAME]`: Remove image by name and tag name